google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • Add snaps to any of your sewing projects

 • Decorate a small tin to hold your mobile phone or other electronic device.
-Punch a hole in one side of the tin to allow your ear plugs to be threaded through and/or to allow a lanyard to be attached
+Punch a hole in one side of the tin to allow your ear plugs to be threaded through and/or to allow a lanyard or recharger to be attached

 • Dry emboss a line of raised circles across your paper project to form a nice border or enhancement/accent by (lightly!) pressing dents in your cardstock